Master of Science in Biomedical Sciences

 Health professions pathway

 Students are guaranteed interviews with schools on our linkage agreement list, provided they meet the professional school guidelines and minimum GPA requirements during MBS program.
 Pre-health advising is readily accessible and available to every student during and after the one-year program.
-We offer two admission cycles per year.
-The deadline for Fall admission is July 15th and for Spring Admission is December 15th.

 Applicants for the M.S. in Biomedical Sciences must: